 The GPS Chart Plotter does not get a GPS fix.
 The external WAAS GPS antenna may not be in a open sky position or the antenna cable may not be properly connected.
-Make sure that no metal obstacle (solar panel about the plotter) is placed around the chart plotter (or external antenna when connected) acting as a shield for the antenna and disconnect and connect again the antenna cable to the GPS Chart Plotter.
+Make sure that no metal obstacle (solar panel about the GPS Chart Plotter) is placed around the GPS Chart Plotter (or external antenna when connected) acting as a shield for the antenna and disconnect and connect again the antenna cable to the GPS Chart Plotter.
 If, after 15 minutes, the GPS Chart Plotter does not get the fix, turn it Off and On again.